 Good clinical investigation design requires a combination of scientific and medical expertise.
 Working with healthcare professionals who have direct experience as clinical investigators is the best way to ensure that your trials are optimally designed for maximum investigator engagement.

 Mantra Systems has a team of expertly-trained medical professionals who are specialists at designing clinical investigations for PMCF and MDR compliance strategies.
-Whether working to demonstrate conformity to Annex I General Safety and Performance Requirements, updating PMCF systems to MDR standards or seeking to streamline your evidence portfolio, talk with a member of our team to discuss your requirements.
+Whether working to demonstrate conformity to Annex I General Safety and Performance Requirements, updating PMCF systems to MDR standards or seeking to streamline your evidence portfolio, talk with a member of our team to discuss your needs.